 Shaking a reef is the term used when we sail with a reefed sail and want to increase the sail area back to full.

 Hardware used for sail handling and the running rigging

 Most sailboats have their headsail on a furling system.
 A furling system is a tube that runs along the forestay from the bottom furler drum to the masthead swivel.

-This system allows you to roll the headsail around the forestay and makes furling the sail in and out easy.
+This system allows you to roll the headsail around the forestay, making furling the sail in and out easy.
 It is also convenient when reefing the sail when the wind picks up, as you can easily do this from the safety of the cockpit.
 These furling systems come in manual versions and electric versions.

 In-mast furling is a system that rolls the mainsail in and out of the mast.
 To unfurl the mainsail, we use the outhaul.

 In-boom furling is a system that rolls the mainsail in and out of the boom.
-This system has been costly and has mostly been seen on big yachts earlier.
-Still, they are becoming more affordable and common on smaller boats these days.
+This system has been costly and mostly seen on big yachts earlier.
+Still, they are becoming more affordable and common on smaller boats.
 To unfurl this setup, we use the main halyard.

 A Stack pack is also called Lazy Bag or Lazy Pack.
-It is basically a bag with a zip attached to the boom where the mainsail is stored when not used.
+It is a bag with a zip attached to the boom where the mainsail is stored when unused.
 It protects the mainsail from UV rays from the sun and weather elements.
 A very nice and tidy way to store the mainsail and reefing lines if you don’t have in-mast or in-boom furling.